aldengolab/big-data-crime-and-weather/README.md

 ### Data

-Data are from the [NOAA](ftp://ftp.ncdc.noaa.gov/pub/data/gsod/) and the [City of Chicago data portal](https://data.cityofchicago.org/?browseSearch=crime).
+Data are from the NOAA (ftp://ftp.ncdc.noaa.gov/pub/data/gsod/) and the [City of Chicago data portal](https://data.cityofchicago.org/?browseSearch=crime).